peteryxu/aqd-cli-workshop/workshop/04-writing-code.md

 [customer-survey-project] > /context show

 👤 Agent (customer-survey-project):
-    steering/*.md (2 matches)
+    .amazonq/rules/**/*.md (1 match)
     data-model/* (1 match)

 💬 Session (temporary):
     <none>

 3 matched files in use:
-👤 /Users/ricsue/amazon-q-developer-cli/workshop/aqcli-app/steering/1.project-layout-rules.md (~40 tkns)
-👤 /Users/ricsue/amazon-q-developer-cli/workshop/aqcli-app/steering/2.project-spec.md (~60 tkns)
+👤 /Users/ricsue/amazon-q-developer-cli/workshop/aqcli-app/.amazonq/rules/1.project-layout-rules.md (~590 tkns)
 👤 /Users/ricsue/amazon-q-developer-cli/workshop/aqcli-app/data-model/database_schema.yaml (~520 tkns)

 Total: ~620 tokens
 ```

-Amazon q CLI has picked up our steering files for context, as well as the data model that we want to use.
+Amazon q CLI now has both a rule and data model that we want to use to help ground decisions and outputs it generates.
 Run these commands in your own Amazon Q CLI session and confirm that you get the same output.

 ---